jenkinsci/perfecto-plugin/README.md

-<i>**As of May 24, 2024, the Perfecto Jenkins plugin will be deprecated.
-Current plugin installation will continue to work, but going forward, Perfecto will no longer provide bug fixes and maintenance services for this plugin.** </br></i>
+<i>**Important: As of May 24, 2024, the Perfecto Jenkins plugin will be deprecated.
+Current plugin installation will continue to work, but going forward, Perfecto will no longer provide bug fixes and maintenance services for this plugin.
+As an alternative, you can create a Jenkins pipeline with Perfecto Connect.
+To learn more, see [Jenkins plugin](https://help.perfecto.io/perfecto-help/content/perfecto/integrations/jenkins_plugin.htm#) > Step-by-step instructions > 4 | Work with Advanced usage scenarios > Create a Perfecto Connect pipeline.** </br></i>

 <img src="https://github.com/PerfectoMobileSA/perfecto-plugin/blob/master/DOC/perfecto.jpg" height="75" width="300"/>